 If you’re side hustling, and you’re going it as a sole proprietor (as opposed to incorporating) this is literally as easy as getting one extra credit card you only use for business expenses.
 At least, that’s what I did, anyways.

-Once you’ve chosen a card and dedicated it to your side hustle spending, you can hook it up directly with Freshbooks, and it’ll keep track of all of your expenses by importing them automatically.
-This is what it looks like in my Freshbooks account…
+Once you’ve chosen a card and dedicated it to your side hustle spending, you can hook it up directly with your chosen accounting software, and it’ll keep track of all of your expenses by importing them automatically.

-Now all I have to do is log in and make sure the expenses are being categorized properly (spoiler alert, a lot of the times they aren’t) and I’ve got accurate records of what I spent on my business so far this year.
+Now all you have to do is log in and make sure the expenses are being categorized properly (spoiler alert, a lot of the times they aren’t) and you’ve got accurate records of what you spent on your business so far this year.

 Keep Meticulous Records (Because Taxes)